 Filing an Extension

 If you’d prefer to do things on paper, you can also use Form 4868, which is an application for an automatic extension.
-When you file the paperwork, you’ll enter your total tax liability for the year on line 4 and send a check for your payment to the IRS.
+When you file the paperwork, you’ll enter your total tax liability for the year on line 4.
+And then, send a check for your payment to the IRS.
 You can also pay your tax debt electronically or sign up to have it debited from your bank account.

 By filing for an extension, you’ll be able to bypass the more expensive penalties associated with failing to file and, at worst, pay the much lower penalties for paying late.
 If you pay the full amount in April, you’ll avoid penalties altogether.